marek5050/Hyperledger_Todo_App/README.md

 the extraordinary amount it might be at the time of this reading.
 While Bitcoin is a currency that can be traded all transactions are logged in something called a **Blockchain**.
 There are a few **Blockchain** technologies and one of them happens to be **Hyperledger**.
 When I first started the documentation was pretty scarce and most of it didn't work.
-The following series is meant to help developers getting started developing with Hyperledger.
+The following series is meant to help developers get started developing with Hyperledger.